Naturally Daily

 Essential oils can give you comfort from the irritation and pain of wasp sting.
 But using these oils in the wrong way can also create a problem for you.
 That’s why you must be careful while using them.

-• Apply a little amount on your skin where you don’t have wasp sting.
+• Apply a little amount on your skin so you don’t have a wasp sting.
 Wait for 3-4 hours.
-If there any irritation or allergic reaction, avoid using that oil.
+If there is any irritation or allergic reaction, avoid using that oil.

-• It’s highly recommended not to apply essential oils on skin without diluting them.
+• It’s highly recommended not to apply essential oils to the skin without diluting them.

 • Do not consume essential oils orally.